I guess the first question to answer in a “how-to” post on writing incident reports is “why?” Why is it necessary to write an incident report?

-Basically it’s about documentation.
-It’s important to document any significant incident that happens in your church, especially on your church property.
+Basically, it’s about documentation.
+It’s important to document any significant incident in your church, especially on your church property.
 If someone slips on a wet floor and is injured, the church’s liability insurance might have to pay medical bills and other expenses related to the accident.
 The insurance company will want “details” related to the accident.

 An incident report should at least contain the following information:

 - Date, Time, And Location Of The Incident

 - List Of Individuals Involved In The Incident, Including Contact Information